I burned my first cod badly. The edges were crispy, but the middle stayed raw.

 Is Broiled Cod Healthy?

-What is the Best Seasoning to Put on Cod?
+What Is the Best Seasoning to Put on Cod?